Chart Color Schemes

 Glenhaven hosts an older demographic, ranking in the top quartile nationwide

-Glenhaven's median age is 48 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's national median age of 38 years.
-The age profile shows that residents aged 75-84 years are particularly prominent, making up 11.7% of the population, compared to Greater Sydney's 6.0%.
-This is notably higher than the national average.
-Conversely, residents aged 25-34 make up only 4.8% of Glenhaven's population, which is smaller than the proportion in Greater Sydney.
-From 2021 onwards, the 15-24 age group has grown from 13.2% to 15.1%, while the 65-74 cohort has declined from 11.7% to 9.9%.
-By 2041, population forecasts indicate substantial demographic changes for Glenhaven.
-The 85+ cohort is projected to grow by 96%, adding 333 residents to reach a total of 680.
-Residents aged 65 and above will drive 89% of the population growth, reflecting aging trends in the demographic.
-Conversely, population declines are projected for the 25-34 and 0-4 age cohorts.
+Glenhaven's median age is 48 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's average of 38 years.
+The age profile shows that those aged 75-84 years are particularly prominent, making up 11.7% of the population, compared to 6.0% nationally.
+Conversely, the 25-34 year-old group is smaller at 4.8%, compared to Greater Sydney's figure.
+Between 2021 and present, the 15-24 age group has grown from 13.2% to 15.1%, while the 65-74 age group has declined from 11.7% to 9.9%.
+By 2041, population forecasts indicate substantial demographic changes in Glenhaven.
+The 85+ cohort is projected to grow by 96%, adding 333 residents to reach 680.
+Residents aged 65 and above will drive 89% of population growth, highlighting trends towards an aging population.
+Conversely, population declines are projected for the 25-34 and 0-4 age groups.